Articles in Comics

 Water being found on Mars was big news out of NASA last week.
 Way to go, science!
 John Carter fans could have told you that over a hundred years ago.

 Even the most casual pop culture fan knows Krypton’s favorite son, Superman; also well known as the “Man of Steel.”
-But are you familiar Clark Kent’s literary forefather, the “Man of Bronze?”
-If not, then …
+But are you familiar with Clark Kent’s literary forefather, the “Man of Bronze?”
+If not, …

 To help celebrate the Super Blood Moon Lunar Eclipse we’re going to focus on our cursed therianthropic brethren, specifically Marvel’s white-haired Man-Wolf.

 A few weeks back, George Lucas revealed that Jar Jar Binks was inspired by Goofy.
 This makes a lot of sense when you really think about it.

 The CW did such a good job bringing Gorilla Grodd to life last year on The Flash, so simian sympathizers like myself are praying that they bring that same monkey magic to the new Hawkman and Hawkgirl show.

 Did you know that when Marvel initially took on the Star Wars comic book license, George Lucas practically had to beg Stan Lee to buy into it?